! Warning !

 If you've owner level of access to a subscription you'll have owner level of access and you can do anything with that subscription.

 In case you're allowed to use the Azure CLI from the Internet you've to make sure your threat model is ready to deal with this situation.

 Attack vector I.

 A different exposure or we can say attack vector is when someone creates a rouge Azure CLI version and starts distributing it, and with this malicious version when you initiate a connection, the Rouge CLI could connect to a C&C server and initiate a rouge connection from that C&C machine and give back the device code your Rouge CLI to show you.
-So when you're authenticating in your browser you're actually letting the C&C server in into you're Azure Subscriptions with your access level.
+So when you're authenticating in your browser you're actually letting the C&C server in into your Azure Subscriptions with your access level.

 Attack vector II.

 The Azure CLI is caching the session token in your file system using encryption.
 If an attacker can extract your session token and decrypt it then you'll be having a really bad day.